Altisource Asset Management Corp (AAMC) Announces Quarterly Earnings Results

-Altisource Asset Management Corp (NYSEMKT:AAMC) posted its quarterly earnings data on Tuesday.
-The asset manager reported ($0.89) earnings per share (EPS) for the quarter.
-The business had revenue of $5.01 million for the quarter.
+Altisource Asset Management Corp (NYSEMKT:AAMC) issued its quarterly earnings results on Tuesday.
+The asset manager reported ($0.89) EPS for the quarter.
+The company had revenue of $5.01 million during the quarter.

-COPYRIGHT VIOLATION WARNING: “Altisource Asset Management Corp (AAMC) Announces Quarterly Earnings Results” was first posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are viewing this article on another site, it was copied illegally and reposted in violation of United States & international trademark and copyright law.
-The correct version of this article can be read at https://www.chaffeybreeze.com/2017/05/30/altisource-asset-management-corp-aamc-announces-quarterly-earnings-results-updated-updated.html.
+COPYRIGHT VIOLATION NOTICE: “Altisource Asset Management Corp (AAMC) Announces Quarterly Earnings Results” was published by Chaffey Breeze and is the property of of Chaffey Breeze.
+If you are reading this story on another site, it was stolen and republished in violation of United States and international copyright and trademark legislation.
+The legal version of this story can be viewed at https://www.chaffeybreeze.com/2017/05/30/altisource-asset-management-corp-aamc-issues-earnings-results-updated-updated.html.

 Altisource Asset Management Corp Company Profile